-In an interview Sensei Eduard Divantman recalls his martial arts journey to date.
+In an interview, Sensei Eduard Divantman recalls his martial arts journey to date.

-“I will start by saying that I was very fortunate to date to have had walk along the path of some of the greatest masters and mentors.
+“I will start by saying that I was very fortunate to date to have had a walk along the path of some of the greatest masters and mentors.

-I’ve been training in martial arts since a very yonge age.
-In my kindergarten years I was always picked on by other kids and often came home crying.
+I’ve been training in martial arts since a very young age.
+In my kindergarten years, I was always picked on by other kids and often came home crying.
 One day my father told me “why don’t you hit back”, so I did.
 Not knowing how to fight I followed my natural instinct and turned fear into courage.
 Shortly after I gained confidence and fought all the bullies away.
 I was later on introduced to Martial Arts in order to balance my energy and excess confidence.
 I trained in Kodokan Judo and Shotokan Karate.
-During my childhood I fought in many tournaments and street fights.
+During my childhood, I fought in many tournaments and street fights.
 I never liked violence and conflict but had to learn to stand my ground when challenged.
 During these years I became fascinated with the Samurai and Ninja warrior arts.
 I searched everywhere for a qualified school but did not find one in my area (the internet was not yet invented at that time).

 It was not until I reached the late teens that I was introduced to the Bujinkan arts.
 I was naturally captivated and have been following this path ever since.
 I started teaching in the mid-’90s and made my first trip to Japan in 1997.
 I’ve been traveling to Japan regularly to train with the Grandmaster even since.
 On my first trip, the Grandmaster told me that I was very strong and I should go back and teach to the community.
 Following his recommendation, I opened my first Dojo to the public in June of 1998.
 The Dojo served the public until 2010.
 During that period I trained many students from all walks of life.